Offliners/NYCU_DCS_writeup/README.md

 # NYCU Digital Circuit System (2023) - writeup
 This repository is used to practice the homeworks and labs from Prof. Tien-Hsuan Chang's Digital Circuit System (DCS) course (2023) at NYCU.
-Due to the absence of NC-Verilog tools, Icarus Verilog is used for synthesis, and GTKWave is used to display waveforms.

 ## Outline
 ### Homeworks